deathchatpod/MemorialMaker/replit.md

    - Create obituaries (visible to funeral home admin)
    - Personal account settings
    - FinalSpaces

+4. **Individual**: Collaborates on obituaries when invited
+   - View/edit only obituaries they are invited to collaborate on
+   - FinalSpaces
+   - Personal account management with notification preferences

 ## User Switching
 The application supports switching between user types via dropdown for testing: